wildfly/quickstart/jts/README.md

 ### Modify the Server Configuration file.

-You can modify the server configuration using the JBoss CLI tool or by manually editing the server configuration file.
+You can configure the server by running the  `configure-jts-transactions.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

+_NOTE - Before you begin:_

+1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
+3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

+#### Modify the Server Configuration by Running the JBoss CLI Script

+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:

+        For Linux:  JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
+        For Windows:  JBOSS_HOME\bin\standalone.bat -c standalone-full.xml
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:

+        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-jts-transactions.cli
+This script configures the server to use jts transaction processing.
+You should see the following result when you run the script:

+        #1 /subsystem=jacorb:write-attribute(name=transactions,value=on)
+        #2 /subsystem=transactions:write-attribute(name=jts,value=true)
+        #3 /subsystem=transactions:write-attribute(name=node-identifier,value=UNIQUE_IDENTIFER)
+        The batch executed successfully.
+        {"outcome" => "success"}

-#### Modify the Server Configuration using the JBoss CLI Tool
+#### Modify the Server Configuration Using the JBoss CLI Tool Interactively

 1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following: